Kururuzo/WhatAboutTheDinner/ReadMe.md

 Build a voting system for deciding where to have lunch.

 - 2 types of users: admin and regular users
-- Admin can input a restaurant and it's lunch menu of the day (2-5 items usually, just a dish name and price)
+- Admin can input a restaurant and it's lunch menuItem of the day (2-5 items usually, just a dish name and price)
 - Menu changes each day (admins do the updates)
 - Users can vote on which restaurant they want to have lunch at
 - Only one vote counted per user